Excellence in Community Philanthropy

 National Standards are used by community foundations of all sizes, scopes, and areas of focus throughout the United States.
 They provide vital guidance on how community foundations should operate, distribute funds, and determine impact on the communities they serve.

 Community foundations face regulation at the state and the federal level.
-The National Standards for U.S. Community Foundations® accreditation program provides an additional layer of rigorous, sector-driven and enforced accountability.
+The Community Foundations National Standards® accreditation program provides an additional layer of rigorous, sector-driven and enforced accountability.
 Created over a decade ago, the National Standards seal demonstrates commitment to operational excellence, and represents real results for communities everywhere.

 What do National Standards Accomplish

 Charitable contributions made to support and strengthen communities are limited and precious.
 The National Standards seal indicates that these accredited institutions will serve as responsible stewards of these contributions as dedicated community partners and leaders.

 To receive and maintain accreditation status, community foundations must meet and remain compliant with comprehensive standards around the following key areas of excellence:

 Structure & Governance - Reflects the independence and integrity of the organization's board and staff in managing the foundation's operations and assets.

 Resource Development - Ensures that the organization receives a revenue stream that represents the diversity of citizen support.

 Accountability - Assures that the organization complies with accountable financial recordkeeping and reporting disciplines, and prudent investment practices.

 Grantmaking - Determines that the organization responds to community needs, and uses funds only for qualified charitable purposes.